KingsleyXLMG/KingsleyXLMG/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

-CMA Accounting is a leading provider of Accounting, Taxation and Business Advice for any individual or business.
-We have been working at the heart of the North West for 13 years, providing many Businesses with Support and Advice.
-Our currency is your success!

-www.cma-accountancy.com
-enquiry@cma-accountancy.com
-01257 255521
-39 Skull House Lane, Appley Bridge,
-Wigan WN6 9DR
+XL Marketing Grp is a UK based Direct Marketing Agency and Digital Marketing Agency that has been trading for over 15 years.
+We have proven skills in Lead Generation, Data Provision, Social Media Marketing and Website Development.
+Our skilled teams deliver technology driven, customer focused solutions focusing on your Return on Investment

+www.xlmg.co.uk
+info@xlmg.co.uk
+01772585111
+Strawberry Fields, Euxton Lane,
+Chorley, Lancashire.
+PR7 1PQ

 <!---